 2. Enabling Behavior: Codependents shield addicts from facing the consequences of their actions, promoting dependency.
 By providing financial support, making excuses, or covering up their behaviors, codependents prevent addicts from experiencing the negative impact of their addiction, making it easier for them to continue using.

 3. Emotional Dependency: Codependents derive their self-worth from caring for and fixing others.
-This emotional dependence on the addict creates a cycle of enablement, as the codependent feels responsible for the addict’s well-being, according to American Addiction Center.
+This emotional dependence on the addict creates a cycle of enablement, as the codependent feels responsible for the addict’s well-being.

 4. Lack of Self-Care: Codependents neglect their own needs and well-being while focusing solely on the addict’s needs.
 This disregard for self-care perpetuates the cycle of enabling, as the codependent becomes more emotionally and physically depleted, further entrenching the addiction.